-Cleaning of mechanical parts begins by removing dust, dirt, and other loose contaminants with a scraper, stiff-bristle brush (or wire brush in cases of rust or corrosion removal), lint-free cloth, or compressed air (pressure between 25 and 40 psi).
-Any accumulation of imbedded dirt, corrosion, grease, or oil deposits which require more cleaning may be removed with a stiff-bristle or wire brush, along with a cleaning solvent such as acetone (or equivalent).
+Cleaning of mechanical parts starts by first removing dust, dirt, and other loose contaminants by using a scraper, stiff-bristle brush (or a wire brush is cases of rust or corrosion removal), lint-free cloth, or compressed air (pressure between 25 and 40 psi).
+Any accumulation of imbedded dirt, corrosion, grease, or oil deposits which require more cleaning may be remove with a stiff-bristle or wire brush, in concert with a cleaning solvent such as acetone (or an equivalent).